Skip to main content

 • Pagination lets APIs return large datasets in smaller chunks.

-• Use the API Response Tree View to copy the correct path to the next page URL and paste it into the Next URL Path field.
+• Use the API Response Tree View to quickly find and copy the correct path for your pagination method.

 This allows you to import full datasets without writing any code, even if the API response is paginated across dozens or hundreds of pages.